lexicHQ/docs/publish.md

 ### Sending Notification to the Bot (Advanced)

-It is possible to send a notification to bot for a user action  that can initiate the bot and take the user to a specific flow:
+It is possible to send a notification to the bot for a user action  that can initiate the bot and take the user to a specific flow:

-Let's say you have a `demo` block in your bot and on the website if someone clicks on "Request a Demo", it will trigger the demo flow.
+Let's say you have a `demo` block in your bot and on the website if someone clicks on "Request a Demo" button, it will trigger the demo flow:

 ```html
 <button id="request-a-demo">Requst a Demo</button>
 ```

-In addition to the script above copy ana and paste the following script before the `<body/>` tag:
+In addition to the script above, copy and paste the following script before the `<body/>` tag:

 ```javascript
 <script>